subquery/subql/docs/create/define_a_subquery.md

 - `Date`
 - `Boolean`
 -  For nested relationship entities, you might use the defined entity's name as one of the fields.
 Please see in [Entity Relationships](#entity-relationships).
-- `JSON` If you wish to store data under JSON format rather than creating a new table or columns, achieve this via defining a `jsonField` directives.
+- `JSON` type to store structured data, please see [JSON type](#json-type)

+### JSON type

+We are supporting Json type but we also recommend user to following these guidelines:

+- When storing structured data in single field should be more manageable than creating multiple separate tables and columns.
+- Saving arbitrary key/value user preferences (where the value can be boolean, textual, or numeric, and you don't want to have separate columns for different data types)
+- The schema is designed to be volatile

+#### Define JSON directive
-This will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.
+Define the object as a Json directive by adding the `jsonField` annotation in the schema ,this will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.

+Unlike the entity, the jsonField directive object does not require any `id` field.
+Also, a JSON object is also able to nesting with other JSON objects.

 ````graphql

 type AddressDetail @jsonField {